-Where there is a change in the reserves during the period, depreciation and amortisation rates are adjusted prospectively from the beginning of the reporting period.
+The estimated recoverable reserves and life of each mine and the remaining useful life of each class of asset are reassessed at least annually.
+Where there is a change in the reserves during the Notes to the Financial Statements period, depreciation and amortisation rates are adjusted prospectively from the beginning of the reporting period.